 - Benefit from our collaborations with the mental health sector, the criminal justice system, the educational system, industrial partners and local communities/charitable trusts.

-- Develop transferable skills including critical thinking, project management, presentation skills and professional practice.
+- Develop transferable skills including critical thinking, project management, presentation skills and professional practice - 86% of our graduates are in employment or further education after 15 months

 - The diversity of the topics will prepare you for any career, whether in psychology (such as in mental health or forensic) or outside (such as HR, the police or management).